shadowlegends117/2024-scie1006-workshop/workshop3.md

    <div style="page-break-after: always;"></div>

 7. Finally, we update the display using `pygame.display.update()` to limit the frame rate to 1 frame per second using clock.tick(1).
+Put the following code **at the end of the loop**.
    ```python
        # update the display window
        pygame.display.update()